 3. Jam Delish

-Jam Delish, located in Angel, definitely lives up to the area’s name as all their dishes taste angelically scrumptious.
-I couldn’t resist adding this to my list of vegan restaurants in London.
+Jam Delish, located in Angel, definitely lives up to the area’s name as all their vegan dishes taste angelically scrumptious.
+I couldn’t resist adding this to my list of the best vegan restaurants in London.
 Jam Delish was founded in 2020 by siblings Jordan and Chyna, who were inspired by their own upbringing in a vegan household.
 Their idea was to bring their grandparents’ traditional Caribbean recipes to life.

 The restaurant serves brunch, lunch, and dinner but whatever you decide, you absolutely cannot miss their jerk wings, salt fish tostones, bacon mac and cheese and berry crumble imo.